Frank-Pechar/Bankist/README.md

 # JavaScript Project
 ## Desription of App Functionality, Features, and Methods

 Javascript coding project I completed the Udemy - The Complete Javascript Course 2023: From Zero to Expert by Jonas Schmedtmann.
-After coding this banking application through the course I then added additional modifications to logic and added extensive commenting of code for educational purposes.
+After coding this banking application through the course I then added additional modifications to logic including a fix to a bug in the original project (project did not include sorting date array along with amounts array).
+Also added extensive commenting of code for educational purposes.
 I also added responsive layout CSS code for mobile devices (course project only provided for a desktop display).

 App can be run from: https://frank-pechar-js-bankist.netlify.app/